TheOdinProject/curriculum/html_css/v2/foundations/html-foundations/working-with-text.md

 We use indentation to make the level of nesting clear and readable for ourselves and other developers who will work with our HTML in the future.
 It is recommended to indent any child elements by two spaces.

-The parent, child and sibling relationships between elements will become much more important later when we start styling our HTML with CSS and adding behaviour with JavaScript.
-For now however it is just important to know the distinction between how elements are related and the terminology used to describe their relationships.
+The parent, child, and sibling relationships between elements will become much more important later when we start styling our HTML with CSS and adding behavior with JavaScript.
+For now, however, it is just important to know the distinction between how elements are related and the terminology used to describe their relationships.

 ### HTML Comments

-HTML comments are not visible to the browser, they allow us to *comment* on our code so that other developers or our future selves can read them and get some context about something that might not be clear or obvious about the code.
+HTML comments are not visible to the browser, they allow us to *comment* on our code so that other developers or our future selves can read them and get some context about something that might not be clear in the code.

 Writing a HTML comment is simple, we just put `<!-—` and `-->` at either end of the comment, for example: